About

 Wisconsin Cooperative Wildlife Research Unit, Department of Forest and Wildlife Ecology, University of Wisconsin-Madison

-Our lab conducts research into the ecology and evolution of infectious diseases, focused on environmentally-transmitted parasites and pathogens.
+The Turner lab conducts research into the ecology and evolution of infectious diseases, focused on environmentally-transmitted parasites and pathogens.
 We study ecological, behavioral and genetic factors affecting disease transmission and epidemiology, including host-pathogen interactions, host susceptibility, and pathogen variation and persistence in the environment.
 We examine how together these contribute to outbreak seasonality and long-term patterns in disease dynamics within and among host species.

-Our research currently includes three main study systems:
+Our research currently includes two study systems:

 Comments are closed.